Introduction

 Nodes page

-This page displays the list of nodes that are seen by the broker.
+This page displays the list of nodes that are seen by the MQTT broker, the Wirepas MQTT Console is connected to.

 This page allow for live update of the node statuses.